-TRU-SPEC’s 24-7 Series line is a collection of casual clothing items that are also appropriate for covert operations.
-The pants have magazine-shaped pockets and one set of pockets has retention areas designed for magazines.
+Tru-Spec (www.atlantco.com) makes a line of clothing called the 24-7 Series, which is a collection of casual clothing items appropriate for covert operations also.
+The pants have magazine shaped pockets and one set of pockets has retention areas designed for magazines.

-Meanwhile, the Woolrich Men’s Elite Long-Sleeve Oxford CCW Shirt has hidden magazine pockets that easily concealed two of my Glock 22 magazines, while the yoke of the shirt prevented it from sagging in front.
-The front part of the pockets are constructed like normal.
-But the pockets do have magnet hidden button closures which close automatically after drawing.
+Meanwhile, the Woolrich Men's Elite Long-Sleeve Oxford CCW Shirt has hidden magazine pockets.
+They easily concealed two of my Glock 22 magazines, and the yoke of the shirt prevented it from sagging in the front.
+The front part of the pockets are constructed like regular ones.
+The other two features are magnet hidden button closures, which close automatically after drawing.
 This has to be seen to be believed.
 If I want to carry my Glock and 45 rounds, I wear my Woolrich.

-I would pick something that is mid height, made of leather and waterproof, which means Gore-Tex or go home.
-My first pick is the Danner Combat Hiker for casual wear.
+I would pick something that is mid height, made of leather and waterproof, which means Gore-Tex, or go home.
+My Number 1 pick is the Danner Combat Hiker for casual wear.
 I used the same Danner boot for 20 years in the military, resoling as necessary.
 I can stand all day on the range doing shooting drills and crank out a few quick miles in the wilderness in the same boot.
-Besides the waterproof protection, it is stable enough to prevent a turned ankle and proven to have excellent toe and midfoot protection on steep descents.
+Besides the waterproof protection, it is stable enough to prevent a turned ankle and proved to have excellent toe and midfoot protection on steep descents, a hard duty boot’s most important attributes.
 I select the method of carry that is least likely to force my hand, considering my wardrobe and environment.

-One busy afternoon two of my deputy friends went to our local bank and a “traditional,” not takeover, robbery took place.
+One busy afternoon two of my deputy friends went to our local bank and a “traditional”, not takeover, robbery took place.
 All of the customers were ordered to lie on the bank floor.
 Exactly as we teach it, they were good witnesses rather than bad heros.
+It is frustrating to be LE and have this happen, but we are hired for our discretion.
 Now think about it: If you were ordered to the ground, would your gun butt stick out?

 We already talked about being able to make the hostage shot.
-I use a modified Bill Drill (named after THE Bill Wilson) to practice my carry method.
-A Bill Drill is six shots at 10 yards as quickly as a person can make A-zone hits to generate speed without sacrificing accuracy.
+I use a modified Bill Drill (Named after THE Bill Wilson) to practice my carry method.
+A Bill Drill is six shots at 10 yards as quickly as a person can make A zone hits.
+The purpose is to generate speed without sacrificing accuracy.